👀 Solink Secure Summit ’25 early registration discount ends Nov 15.

 Countries, states, and even cities and counties have their own regulations for cannabis cultivators and dispensaries.
 You’ll need to familiarize yourself with the local regulatory landscape where you plan to operate.
 However, it is also worth understanding the regulations in other jurisdictions.
 Since regulations are rapidly evolving, knowing what is happening elsewhere can help you anticipate what changes might be coming.

-In particular, for video surveillance, many places have specific requirements for the minimum camera resolution, number of frames captured per second, and length of time you need to store footage.
+In particular, for video security, many places have specific requirements for the minimum camera resolution, number of frames captured per second, and length of time you need to store footage.

 Whether you need 30 days or several years of video storage, Solink can help you meet your regulatory requirements.